syncfusion-content/wpf-docs/wpf/TabControl/Getting-Started.md

 ![Adding tabitems into WPF TabControl](Getting-Started_images/wpf-tabcontrol-addtabitem.png)

-Please refer [this](https://help.syncfusion.com/wpf/tabcontrol/databinding) page to know about how to add a tab item using Data Binding.
+Please refer [DataBinding](https://help.syncfusion.com/wpf/tabcontrol/databinding) page to know about how to add a tab item using Data Binding.

 N> View [Sample](https://github.com/SyncfusionExamples/syncfusion-wpf-tabcontrolext-examples/tree/master/Samples/Getting-Started) in GitHub

 ## Placement of TabItem

-You can place the tabitem header at any of the four sides of `TabControl` using the [TabStripPlacement](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlSettings~TabStripPlacement.html) property.
+You can place the tab item header at any of the four sides of `TabControl` using the [TabStripPlacement](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlSettings~TabStripPlacement.html) property.

 {% tabs %}
 {% highlight XAML %}